 My logic is as such: You’ve come a long way for this New York dream of yours.
 Everyone I know who lives outside of Manhattan (and is new to the city) laments the back and forth on some level.
 They’re on subway for an hour or more every day, the idea that other people can pop home after work to change, and so on, creates a degree of frustration for them.
 (Not to mention it’s really, really hard to get any of your Manhattan friends to come to Brooklyn.)

 Some people will take a morbid joy in telling you there are no afforable places in Manhattan.
 Especially lately, that is just not true.
-If you want to know what I pay for rent, just take $1,200 and subtract $385 from that.
 I have my own room, a decent bathroom and a great neighborhood (Murray Hill) at my doorstep.
-It’s not a “fabulous” Carrie Bradshaw-esque apartment, but I keep my things organized and my space clean.
+It’s not a “fabulous” Lena-Dunham-in-Girls apartment, but I keep my things organized and my space clean, and I can afford it.
+Living within my means feels better than waking up in a sweat worried about how I’ll make rent.

 In the end, you have to decide what it’s worth to you.
 You’ll pay a little more to get a little less — but only in square footage.
 Manhattan, to my mind, is worth every penny.
 Daily life is remarkable, convenient, safe, at your fingertips.